hvianna/audioMotion-analyzer/README.md

 **audioMotion-analyzer** is a high-resolution real-time audio spectrum analyzer built upon **Web Audio** and **Canvas** JavaScript APIs.

-It was originally conceived as part of my full-featured music player called [**audioMotion**](https://audiomotion.me), but I later decided to make the spectrum analyzer available as a self-contained module, so other developers could use it in their own JS projects.
+It was originally conceived as part of my full-featured media player called [**audioMotion**](https://audiomotion.app), but I later decided to make the spectrum analyzer available as a self-contained module, so other developers could use it in their own JS projects.

 My goal is to make this the best looking, most accurate and customizable spectrum analyzer around, in a small-footprint and high-performance package.